-This medicine is used in combination with antibiotics to prevent urinary tract infections that lead to the formation of struvite kidney stones.
+This medication is used in combination with antibiotics to prevent urinary tract infections that lead to the formation of struvite kidney stones.

-This drug should not be used in pregnancy or while breastfeeding.
+This drug should not be used during pregnancy or while breastfeeding.
 Since this drug is associated with a high rate of side effects, such as

 deep vein thrombosis